-Secure Cloud Hosting for Healthcare: Does the Perfect One Exist?
+Secure Cloud Hosting for Healthcare Organization: Does the Perfect One Exist?

-Healthcare organizations looking for secure storage and networking, are increasingly turning to the cloud, which has quickly become a low-cost way to develop the complex infrastructure required to support a variety of critical organizational activities.
+Healthcare organizations looking for secure HIPAA compliant cloud storage and networking, are increasingly turning to the cloud, which has quickly become a low-cost way to develop the complex infrastructure required to support a variety of critical organizational activities.

-Cloud hosting offers the healthcare industry many benefits, including cost savings, remote file sharing, custom applications, and expanded storage, giving healthcare IT departments and digital health technology vendors the ability to create a robust and secure infrastructure to store, back up and maintain Protected Health Information (PHI).
+Cloud hosting offers the healthcare industry many benefits, including cost savings, remote file sharing, custom applications, and expanded storage.
+It gives healthcare IT departments and digital health technology vendors the ability to create a robust and secure infrastructure to store, back up and maintain Protected Health Information (PHI).